RobinKwong/robinkwong.github.io/_posts/2017-10-22-epic-day-one.md

 tags: [conference, ethnography]
 permalink: /epic-day-one/
 ---
+I am attending the (Ethnographic Practice in Industry Conference)[https://2017.epicpeople.org] from October 22-25.
+Here are my notes from day one of the conference.

+## Fundamentals of Observational Research

+How to alienate yourself sufficiently from the context so you can find what's interesting?

+What to observe? generally falls under 4 categories - People, Things, Actions and Settings.

+There are a lot of interesting overlaps between reporting and observational research.
+Maybe the key difference is output and purpose?

+Some techniques of Observational Research: Counting, Timing, Diagramming and Mapping.

+Observational Research is about constructing your own data sets. *But*, the use of those data sets is very different from quantitative data analysis/data science.
+With OR, the purpose is that through the _process_ of observing and creating the data set, you spark your own curiosity and generate questions and hypotheses.

+Notation of your field notes: always include location, date, time and time span, and what's being observed.
+This is necessary for turning your observations into data sets later on.

+When including additional details: What's the purpose of your notes?
+Answering that will let you figure out what's the narrowest set of data you need (you want to avoid being overwhelmed/overloaded with too much information.)

+Purpose of note taking is both to document data and also to help you focus.

+(Q: How can you do observational research in digital contexts?)

+With OR, we're getting a feeling here that speaks in numbers.
+Don't try for it to be statistically significant or representative.

+Observational research is a way to figure out what your focus shoudl be through trial and error

+Some tips and tricks: Start simple, have clear goals and hypotheses, list out things that you might want to observe and keep that list around as a guide, beware of the fire hose of information.

+## Ethnographic research design

+Research process as design process - becoming designerly

+It's very hard to both be producing knowledge and producing things at the same time. (i.e. data analysis and storytelling)

+Can think about design process as: Understand-->Create-->Execute

+On creativity (one of the 4 Cs of design): Intellectual mood board of methods

+Why it becomes hard to advocate when you don't have precise measures:

+- people's expectations.
+They have a language around precise measures
+- authority and credibility
+- precise measures can be an opportunity to showcase thick descriptions

+When advocating and running into problems.
+Use left hand/right hand method.
+Left hand=what was literally said.
+Right hand=subtexts, both yours and the other person's
+(Kassandra is the patron saint/goddess of researchers)

+How to convince of rigor:

+- qualitative research software
+- Show the counting up
+- Understanding where fear lies
+- Reframe: Give them a goal/target to work towards that will provide a source of pride or challenge.

+Keeping files: The key is reduction and synthesis.
+Also, consistent effort.

+Key to producingn quality research designs:
+Must have credibility, analyzability, transparency and usefulness.

 ## Doing Design Research in a Cognitive World

 ### What does AI mean to you?